-Learning to drive is a big step and it helps to know as much about it as possible before starting.
+From lessons, to setting up your car insurance, learning to drive is a big step.
+So, it helps to know as much about it as possible before getting started...

 - Before you take lessons, you need to apply for a provisional licence, which costs around £40